Severe weather sequence of May 2–8, 2009

-The May 2009 derecho series was an unusually strong sequence of derecho events and tornadoes beginning on May 2, 2009 and continuing through May 8, which primarily affected the Southern United States.
+The severe weather sequence of May 2–8, 2009 was an unusually strong sequence of tornadoes and derecho events beginning on May 2, 2009, and continuing through May 8, which primarily affected the Southern United States.
 At least seven people were killed by the storms.
 An associated tornado outbreak also resulted in nearly 100 tornadoes, some strong, with most strong tornadoes, most damage, and all of the deaths on May 8.
 In total, nine people were killed, dozens were injured and at least $70 million in damage occurred, $58 million on May 8.

 May 3: Deep South derecho

 On May 3, a moderate risk of severe weather was issued for parts of Mississippi, Alabama, and Georgia, mainly for a threat of intense downburst winds.
 A major progressive derecho with widespread and extensive wind damage - as strong as 110 mph (175 km/h) at times - and embedded tornadoes was confirmed to have traveled from East Texas all the way to Alabama with numerous reports of damage all across Louisiana, Mississippi and Alabama and into northern Georgia.
 At least one person was killed when a tree fell on her mobile home.
 A number of "large and extremely dangerous" tornadoes were reported in Alabama in the afternoon of May 3 by Storm Spotters and the NWS.
 Significant damage was reported near Moody, Pell City and Ragland in Blount and St. Clair Counties from this tornado according to ABC 33/40 coverage while tornadoes were reported in southern Jefferson County and northern Shelby County.
 Another reported tornado in Crossville, Tennessee resulted in significant damage and injuries.